hk60418/inotify/README.md

 Monitor only file creation and deleting in directories ./foo and /home/ubuntu/:
 ```
-inotify --mask IN_CREATE --IN_DELETE foo /home/ubuntu/
+inotify --mask IN_CREATE --mask IN_DELETE foo /home/ubuntu/
 ```

 Leave it running overnight: